The 2014 Original Growler: May 24-25, 2014 - Gunnison, Colorado

 Saturday May 24, 2014 The Half-Growler. *THE HALF-GROWLER WILL START AT 9AM* A 32-mile, epic single-lap race.
 Field limit is 350 riders.
 Entry fee is $79 and includes a ton of singletrack, well-stocked aid stations, a t-shirt, post-race party in downtown Gunnison including a meal and beverages and finisher’s awards.
 HINT: Lots of locals prefer the Half-Growler because they know just how hard the Full-Growler is.

 Sunday May 25, 2014 The Full-Growler.
-64-miles; two laps. *THE FULL-GROWLER WILL START AT 7AM* Field limit is is 350 riders.
+64-miles; two laps; and also the Late Bus 32.
+32-miles; one lap. *THE FULL-GROWLER and the Late Bus 32 WILL START AT 7AM* Total field limit is is 350 riders.
 Entry fee is $99 and includes double a ton of singletrack, well-stocked aid stations, a t-shirt, post-race party including a meal and beverages and a finisher’s award.
-HINT: We will still be tracking and posting the results, including time, for riders that start the Full-Growler but only complete one lap.
-This might be right for you if you want to race the same day as your friend or significant other who is tackling the Full-Growler but you know that you’re more of a Half-Growler kind of rider; or, the Half Growler sold out before you got around to registering and you still want to experience the amazing trail riding of The Original Growler.
+The Late Bus 32: A one lap race within the Full-Growler on Sunday May 25th.
+We will track and post results, including time, for the Late Bus 32.
+The Late Bus 32 might be right for you if you want to race the same day as your friend or significant other who is tackling the Full-Growler but you know that you’re more of a Half-Growler kind of rider; or, the Half Growler sold out before you got around to registering and you still want to experience the amazing trail riding of The Original Growler.
+Late Bus 32 finishers still get Half-Growler finisher’s schwag, party, meal, etc. There will be no individual or age group achievement awards (other than finisher’s awards) or rankings for the Late Bus 32, however.

 The Original Growler is for experienced mountain bikers only.
 Riders must possess the skills and judgment necessary to assess difficult and challenging trails and roads and negotiate them in a safe manner.
 NO BEGINNERS, PLEASE!
 For comparison, the general character and difficulty of the trails and roads in the Original Growler is similar to those of the BLM Mack Ridge Trail System near Fruita, CO: Mary’s Loop, Lion’s Loop, Horsethief Loop, Steve’s Loop, etc.